Are you wanting to learn how to use WordPress, or are you a little confused by it?

 That’s why I am going to show you everything you need to know in order to create a WordPress site you can be proud of.
 It doesn’t matter if you are wanting to build a website with WordPress, or start a blog.
 You will find everything you need to know on this page.
 After-all this is A Complete WordPress Tutorial for Beginners!

 A Complete WordPress Tutorial for Beginners

 Already A Seasoned WordPress Pro?
-Then check out my other WordPress tutorials instead. (will open in new window).
+Check out my other WordPress tutorials instead.

 There are really only 3 steps to creating a website with WordPress (or blog) and I am going to cover all 3 of them as well as cover a few other basics you should probably know when getting started with WordPress.